OfficeDev/O365-Windows-Start/README.md

 	- (Mail) - Read and write access to users' mail
 	- (Mail) - Send mail as a user

-   6. After clicking OK in the Services Manager dialog box, assemblies for connecting to Office 365 REST APIs will be added to your project.
+   6. Click OK in the Services Manager dialog box.

 **Note:** If you see any errors while installing packages during step 6, for example, *Unable to find "Microsoft.Azure.ActiveDirectory.GraphClient"*, make sure the local path where you placed the solution is not too long/deep.
 Moving the solution closer to the root of your drive resolves this issue.
 We'll also work on shortening the folder names in a future update.